 Ring Shout is a form of negro spiritual that has a leader chorus, hand clapping, and is a type of religious dance where participants move in a counterclockwise circle.
-This type of Negro Spiritual has been around since the 1800’s and were the slave populations unique expression of the christian religion.
+This type of Negro Spiritual has been around since the 1800’s and were the slave populations unique expression of the Christian religion.
 Ring shouting was one of the vital parts of negro spirituals.
-It has influenced a lot of gospel, jazz and many other genres of music that we have in today’s society.
+I believe that it has influenced a lot of gospel, jazz and many other genres of music that we have in today’s society.
 This post will discuss and showcase ring shouting artists and how it is utilized today.

-Believe it or not ring shouting isn’t just something that was left in the 1800’s, it is still a commodity that is used today.
-A more modern form of ring shouting is mainly called just “shout” today and in many black churches people use it in what people call a “praise break.”
-In church when people feel what the pastor is saying or if they feel the good energy most will do a “praise break” in where they use the original concept of ring shouting by moving in a circle while simultaneously stomping their feet, clapping, and even occasionally shouting.
+Ironically enough, ring shouting wasn’t an act that was left in the 1800’s, it is a commodity that is used today.
+A modern form of ring shouting is largely just called “shout.”
+This is utilized in many black churches in what is called a “praise break”, which uses the original concept of ring shouting in which one moves in a circle while simultaneously stomping their feet, clapping, and of course shouting.
 The impact of ring shouting has lasted for centuries and is something that African Americans do even in this modern day.